Quentin18/Line-Track-Designer/docs/source/cli.rst

     show      Show track FILENAME as PNG file. write     Write track FILENAME in the command prompt.

+It is the help menu of the CLI.
+You can see all the commands you can use.

 Creating a track
 ----------------
 To create a track, you can use the ``create`` command: